Thomas Gore: Personal life

-Gore died on March 16, 1949, was buried at Rosehill Cemetery, Oklahoma City, Oklahoma, but was later re-interred on July 19, 1949, in Fairlawn Cemetery, also in Oklahoma City.
+Gore died on March 16, 1949; he was buried at Rosehill Cemetery, Oklahoma City, Oklahoma, but was later re-interred on July 19, 1949, in Fairlawn Cemetery, also in Oklahoma City.
 According to his grandson, Gore Vidal, Gore was "the first and, I believe, last senator from an oil state to die without a fortune."

 Gore Vidal stated that his grandfather was an atheist and had a strong misanthropic streak: "He was a genuine populist; but he did not like people very much.
 He always said no to anyone who wanted government aid."
 During a speech to the National Press Club on November 4, 1994, Vidal claimed that Thomas Gore had said "If there was any race other than the human race, I'd go join it."

 Descendants

 Through his daughter he was the grandfather of writer Gore Vidal (1925–2012), Nina Gore Auchincloss (born 1937), who was married to Newton Steers from 1957 to 1974, and then Michael Straight from 1974 to 1998, and Thomas Gore Auchincloss (born 1937) who married Diana "Didi" Lippert.

-Through his son Thomas, and the younger's first wife Mary Elisabeth Gore, he was the grandfather of Thomas P. Gore II (1937–2015) and Mary Elisabeth Gore McDonnell (b.
-1935), who married to Charles Austin McDonnell.
-Through Thomas P. Gore II, and his ex-wife, Elisabeth Dwelle, Gore was the great-grandfather of Robert Houston Gore.
-Through Mary Elisabeth, Gore was great-grandfather of Blaire Alexander McDonnell White, Charles Austin McDonnell III, Anne Livingston McDonnell Tallon, Elisabeth Gore McDonnell Marquez, and Robert Brent McDonnell.

-Through his son Thomas, and the younger's second wife Margaret, Gore was the grandfather of two additional grandchildren: Thomas Notley Gore Jr. and Nina Gore Brookshier.